knative/eventing/docs/registry/README.md

 - Auto Add

-By setting the ingress policy to auto add, the Broker will accept any event and will add its EventType to the Registry (in case is not present).
+By setting the ingress policy to auto add, the Broker will accept any event and will add its EventType to the Registry (in case it is not present).

 ```yaml
 apiVersion: eventing.knative.dev/v1alpha1